Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 We have a client right now.
 A million-dollar operation.
 Ten employees.
 Two locations.
 Their entire business is constrained by a Sage 50 database file so damaged that standard extraction tools fail.
 Repair utilities fail.
 The data — every customer, every invoice, every transaction, every piece of financial history the business has generated — is locked inside a file format that the business cannot open, cannot export, and cannot fix.

 Sage 50 runs on a database engine called Pervasive SQL — originally Btrieve, first released for DOS in 1982.
 The engine was rewritten for Windows in 1994.
 It uses Indexed Sequential Access Method storage — an architecture designed for local area networks where a handful of users on the same office floor accessed a shared file on a local drive.
+Not twelve people.
+Not two cities.
+Not the transaction volume a million-dollar business generates over years of daily operations.

 Sage acknowledged the limitations.
 Sage 300 moved to Microsoft SQL in 2016.
 Sage 50 was left on the old engine.
 The company moved forward.
 The product did not.

 A database architecture from the 1980s is now the single point of failure for a business that supports ten families.
 That is not technical debt.
 That is a hostage situation.
+And it is more common than anyone in the accounting software industry will tell you, because admitting it means admitting that the software they sold for twenty years has a structural flaw that cannot be patched.

 I asked Thurston what you say to that business owner.